janhavitayde/BART-CNN-dailymail/README.md

 <li>ROUGE-2 Bigrams: 0.40</li>
 <li>ROUGE-L LCS: 0.51</li>

-<h3>6.
+<h3>5.
 Potential Applications :</h3>

-News Aggregation: Summarizing news articles can help users quickly grasp the main points and decide which articles to read in-depth.
+<li>News Aggregation: Summarizing news articles can help users quickly grasp the main points and decide which articles to read in-depth.</li>
-Document Summarization: For large documents, automatic summarization can provide executive summaries or condensed versions, saving time and effort for readers.
+<li>Document Summarization: For large documents, automatic summarization can provide executive summaries or condensed versions, saving time and effort for readers.</li>
-Information Extraction: Text summarization can aid in extracting key information from lengthy documents, such as legal texts or scientific papers.
+<li>Information Extraction: Text summarization can aid in extracting key information from lengthy documents, such as legal texts or scientific papers.</li>
-Chatbots and Virtual Assistants: Incorporating text summarization models can enhance chatbots and virtual assistants by generating concise responses based on user queries.
+<li>Chatbots and Virtual Assistants: Incorporating text summarization models can enhance chatbots and virtual assistants by generating concise responses based on user queries.</li>